Kingdom of Lochac: Rowany Festival

 The group's largest event is the Rowany Festival, a week-long Medieval festival that features classes, tournaments, competitions and general revelry.
 It is held at Easter every year, near Sydney.
 Amongst SCAdians it is known as "Rowany", except those who live in the Rowany (Sydney) area, where it is known as Festival.

 The Festival has been running since April 1983, is the longest running medieval/living history event in Australia.
 It has grown to its current size at which 1000 people may attend.
 It is the largest SCA event in Australia, and is a de facto "National event".

 Some SCA members were involved in the Crossroads Medieval Village near Yass, New South Wales, and in the past the Rowany Festival has been held there.

 As it is held over Easter, Christians generally get together to hold a scheduled Easter Sunday mass.
 And if Pesach falls at the same time of year, there are often people cooking in accordance with the very special customs that relate to that.

 Traditionally large battles involving SCA Heavy Combat are fought at Rowany Festival that may include up to 300 combatants.
 Medieval feasts are held by the households participating.
 A "merchants row", a street of merchants, runs for the whole weekend, as well as a Saturday only market.
 Typically, the merchants sell arts, crafts and off the peg armour.

 Rowany Festival has had five different locations.
 It was held from 1981 to 1997 at Fairholme Park in Wilton.
 It then moved to Tara Girl Guide camp in Silverdale in Western Sydney from 1998 to 2002, thence to the Crossroads Medieval Village medieval community in Yass.
 In 2008 it moved to the Glenworth Valley Horse Riding centre at Peats Ridge, New South Wales, and it has taken place at Camp Wombaroo near to Jellore State Forest since 2014.

+There was no festival in 2020-21.